We know how pesky it can be to find the right-sized bra for maternity and nursing.

 Finding your correct bra size is easy.
 Follow these simple steps.

 - Determine your band size: To do this, take a tape measure and measure around your chest.
-The tape measure should be placed just below your underarms.
+The tape measure should be placed just below your underarms and bust, where the bra band would sit.
 This number will be the number in front of your cup size when finding a bra.

 Bra Fit According to Style